-Inspired by the emergence of a variety of functional hydrogels, Willner's group designed bioinspired switchable catalytic hydrogels, mimicking the function of horseradish peroxidase, which integrated the acrydite-modified guanine-rich DNA sequence and neutral acrylamide monomer in 2013 (Table 1).^[31b] It is not hard to imagine that D (A)'s not wrapping to gel backbone, and in the presence K^+ , G-rich sequence stretching out cross-inked into G-quadruplexes to yield the hydrogel.
-The hydrogel trapped hemin which create the oxidation of ABTS2-, by the reduction of H2O2 to H2O.
+hydrogels, mimicking the function of horseradish peroxidase, which integrated the acrydite-modified guanine-rich DNA sequence and neutral acrylamide monomer in 2013 (Table 1).^[31b] It is not hard to imagine that DNA is not wrapping to gel backbone, and in the presence of K+, G-rich sequence stretching out cross-linked into G-quadruplexes to yield the hydrogel.
+The hydrogel trapped hemin, which catalyzes the oxidation of 2,2'-azinobis-(3-ethylbenzthiazoline-6-sulfonic acid) (ABTS^{2-}), by the reduction of H2O2 to H2O.
 But addition of 18-crown-6 ether would dissociate the hydrogel, and thus catalytic functions subsequently disappeared.
-Although was not strong enough since the hydrogel with just five bases in sticky end for the inking between the components, the coordination of K+ and 18-crown-6 ether as switch "ON" and "OFF" in the system, represents a new approach for fabricating functional switchable hydrogels.
+Although was not strong enough since the hydrogel with just five bases in sticky end for the linking between the components, the coordination of K+ and 18-crown-6 ether as a switch "ON" and "OFF" in the system represents a new approach for fabricating functional switchable hydrogels.

-In addition to homogeneous hydrogel solution, another switchable catalytic hydrogel with thioMC6-D-modified DNA had been strived to assemble on the gold-coated surfaces.^[14] The method involved two copolymer chains: H_A , H_B , consisting of acrydite-modified DNA and neutral acrylamide.
+In addition to homogeneous hydrogel solution, another switchable catalytic hydrogel with thioMC6-D-modified DNA had been strived to assemble on the gold-coated surfaces.^[14] The method involved two copolymer chains: H_A and H_B , consisting of acrydite-modified DNA and neutral acrylamide.
 H_A and H_B were linked by G-quadruplexes in the presence of K+.
 The basic principle is similar to the previous one in 2013, while the length of DNA sequence was prolonged and stability was subsequently enhanced.
 Another point of concern, the hydrogel permits an exercisable electrochemical detection when forming on the electrode surface.

 Instead of switchable catalytic capacity, shape-memory DNA hydrogels were conducted by expanding the applications of acrylamide/acrydite units as well.
-The shape-memory system involves two cooperative functional motives.
+The shapememory system involves two cooperative functional motives.
 One of the basic motives is vulnerable to external triggers, leading to the sol-to-gel changes.
-And another motives function as a memory code to restore original shape, e.g., duplex structures.
-Willner's group grafted typical pH-reversible structures including i-motif,^[12a, 31c, 31d] hoogsteen,^[12c, 31c, 31f] and G structures^[31c] into acrylamide by chemical modifying acrydite.
-The approximate pore sizes of the above potential assistant hydrogels are ranging from 1 μ m to 5 μ m related to the length of DNA sequences (11 bases to 60 bases).
-And the reasonability of adopting acrylamide/acrydite units were use proved in virtue of the high storage modulus (50 Pa to 80 Pa), and low loss modulus (50 Pa to 80 Pa), and low loss modulus (50 Pa to 80 Pa), and low loss modulus (50 Pa to 80 Pa) and low loss modulus (50 Pa to 80 Pa).
+And another motive functions as a memory code to restore original shape, e.g., duplex structures.
+Willner and co-workers grafted typical pH-reversible structures including i-motif,[12a,31c,d] hoogsteen,^[12c,31c,f] and G structures^[31c] into acrylamide by chemical modifying acrydite.
+The approximate pore sizes of the above polymer-assistant hydrogels are ranging from 1 to 5 μm related to the length of DNA sequences (11 bases to 60 bases).
+And the reasonability of adopting acrylamide/acrydite units was also proved in virtue of the high storage modulus (50 to 80 Pa), and low loss modulus (2 to 7.8 Pa).
 Namely, these hydrogels were relatively stable and easily molded into desired shapes and sizes by varying the length of DNA sequences.